nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ![DeletePerson](images/Deleteperson.png)

 Expected output when the command fails:
-* `Invalid command format! delete: Deletes the person identified by the index number used in the displayed person list.
+* `Invalid command format! delete_person: Deletes the person identified by the index number used in the displayed person list.
 Parameters: INDEX (must be a positive integer)Example: delete 1`

 [Scroll back to Table of Contents](#table-of-contents)